thomasyu888/synpy-sdk-client/docs/TeamServicesApi.md

 # Enter a context with an instance of the API client
 with synclient.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-    api_instance = synclient.TeamServicesApi(api_client)
+    api_instance = team_services_api.TeamServicesApi(api_client)
-    id = 'id_example' # str | the ID of the Team.
+    id = "id_example" # str | the ID of the Team.
     redirect = True # bool | if true or omitted, then redirect to the URL.
 If false then simply return the URL.  (optional)

+    # example passing only required values which don't have defaults set
     try:
         # Retrieve the download URL for the Team icon, or receive a redirect response to said URL
+        api_response = api_instance.file_redirect_url_for_team_icon(id)
+        pprint(api_response)
+    except synclient.ApiException as e:
+        print("Exception when calling TeamServicesApi->file_redirect_url_for_team_icon: %s\n" % e)

+    # example passing only required values which don't have defaults set
+    # and optional values
+    try:
+        # Retrieve the download URL for the Team icon, or receive a redirect response to said URL
         api_response = api_instance.file_redirect_url_for_team_icon(id, redirect=redirect)
         pprint(api_response)
-    except ApiException as e:
+    except synclient.ApiException as e:
         print("Exception when calling TeamServicesApi->file_redirect_url_for_team_icon: %s\n" % e)
 ```